 A Special Victims’ Counsel/Victims’ Legal Counsel is an active duty Judge Advocate whose sole role is to represent survivors of sexual assault in a confidential, attorney-client relationship, throughout the investigation and prosecution process.
 They provide a safe place for you to discuss your concerns and receive information about the rights and protections afforded to you under the law throughout the military justice process.
 They are not the same as a prosecution or defense counsel.

-Special Victims’ Counsel (SVC) is the term used by the Army, Air Force, and National Guard.
+Special Victims’ Counsel (SVC) is the term used by the Army, Air Force, Coast Guard, and National Guard.

-Victims’ Legal Counsel (VLC) is the term used by the Navy, Marines, and Coast Guard.
+Victims’ Legal Counsel (VLC) is the term used by the Navy and Marines.

 Find more information about SVC/VLC program and Service-specific definitions here.